 Harvard Undergraduate Math Association (HUMA) and Gender Inclusivity in Mathematics (GIIM) are the two student organizations devoted to fostering a community in the Math Department.
+Both HUMA and GIIM jointly run a mentorships program endorsed by the undergraduate events board.

 Harvard Undergraduate Math Association (HUMA) is committed to supporting the mathematical community at Harvard.
 HUMA runs events approximately once a month.
 Examples of previous events include a Pi Day Extravaganza, Putnam Pizza Parties and a Blackjack event.
 For more information, see HUMA’s webpage and join their mailing list.